Stata 19 MP: Complete Installation and VS Code Integration

 Why icons disappear on theme switch

 Zorin OS 18 includes a sunrise-to-sunset automatic theme switcher.
 At sunrise it activates Light Mode (ZorinBlue-Light / Zorin icon themes).
 At sunset it activates Dark Mode (ZorinBlue-Dark).
 If you only inject icons into the Dark theme, they vanish every morning when the desktop switches to Light.
-The fix is to inject into all four Zorin theme variants at once.
+The fix is to inject into all active theme variants at once.

 Block 1 — Create the global MIME configuration